js-phys/ObjectTracking_OpenCV/README.md

 # PyObjectTracking
 #### Language: Python
 ---
-Loose collection of Python scripts to track moving objects
+Loose collection of Python scripts to track moving objects based on openCV.